Is it Europe? Is it Asia? It’s both, and more. It’s Türkiye (Turkey) and it’s a country that ought to be top of mind for your next travel plans.

 Explore the historic landmarks of Istanbul

-The Turkish capital straddles both Asia and Europe across the Bosphorus and is home to some of the greatest historic monuments in the world.
+The largest city in Türkiye (Turkey) straddles both Asia and Europe across the Bosphorus and is home to some of the greatest historic monuments in the world.
 Chief among these is the Hagia Sophia, once a pillar of the Orthodox church and today a mosque and museum, and the Blue Mosque, with its iconic minarets.
 Pair visits to these two monuments with a trip to Topkapi Palace, former home of the Ottoman sultans, to learn about the intertwining Byzantine and Ottoman history of this city and this nation.

 Savour the flavours of Turkish cuisine